RoastBeefSandwichCo/gatewayd-installers/README.md

 gatewayd-installers
 ===================

-Installation scripts for gatewayd et al.
+Installation scripts for gatewayd et al. In general, based on wiki and documentation already available

 ##Notes
   - Ubuntu 14.04